 The Marauder by South Bay Board Co. is a skimboard for riders of all ages and levels.
-It features a slight nose rocker to get the board skim across the water's surface, and flat center area for extra speed.
-Made with an EPS closed-cell foam core and 6oz fiberglass sheet on top and bottom.
+It features a slight nose rocker to get the board skimming across the water's surface and a flat center area for extra speed.
+Made with an EPS closed-cell foam core and a 6oz fiberglass sheet on top and bottom.

 South Bay Board Co.
 The Skipper

 The Skipper by South Bay Board Co. is the perfect skimboard for kids, teenagers, and lightweight adults weighing up to 160 pounds.
 With a tear-drop shape and a longer template, it is great for switch and backside riding and performance-focused tricks and maneuvers.
-The wooden board is coated with epoxy and features fingerprint textured, wax-free soft top foam deck.
+The wooden board is coated with epoxy and features a fingerprint-textured, wax-free soft top foam deck.